MarcBaumholz/BellFoodGroup_STARTHACK23/README.md

 The currently valid corporate sustainability strategy (check the resources) is mandatory until 2026 and consists of 8 strategic fields of action.
 You are being asked to find creative ways to integrate aspects of the sustainability goals wherever possible (not mandatory).

 #### 1. Greenhouse gas emissions and energy
-- We commit to science-based climate targets in accordance with the Science Based Targets Initiative (SBTi)
+- We commit to science-based climate targets in accordance with the Science Based Targets Initiative (SBTi).
--	We reduce our absolute greenhouse gas emissions by 21% by 2026 (Scope 1/2)
+-	We reduce our absolute greenhouse gas emissions by 21% by 2026 (Scope 1/2).
--	We develop targets to reduce greenhouse gas emissions in our supply chain (Scope 3) and promote corresponding measures and projects
+-	We develop targets to reduce greenhouse gas emissions in our supply chain (Scope 3) and promote corresponding measures and projects.
 #### 2. Water
 -	By 2026, we will reduce water consumption in our operations by 10% in non-risk areas and by 50% per unit of goods sold in risk areas.
 -	We are optimizing our wastewater management.